(908) 884-4991

 Adolescent-Like Pruning Tailored for Mothering

 The observed gray matter reductions resemble the synaptic pruning seen during adolescence but are specifically tailored to enhance maternal functions.
 This pruning process streamlines neural networks, optimizing them for tasks such as emotional regulation, social bonding, and caregiving.
-The selective nature of this pruning indicates a specialized adaptation to the demands of motherhood.
+The selective nature of this pruning indicates a specialized adaptation to the demands of transformation into motherhood.

 Peak White Matter Integrity Mid‑Pregnancy